LPG Gas Cabinet Heaters Banned in Australia

 While these heaters are manufactured and sold in other countries, they are banned in Australia.

-The recent problem stems from the fact that some uninformed or unscrupulous vendors are now importing and selling them on popular auction web sites.
+The problem stems from the fact that some uninformed or unscrupulous vendors are importing and selling them on popular auction web sites.

 The use of cabinet heaters in Australia has been effectively banned since the 1980s.